-To lay down a procedure for handling of raw materials Samples and Finished Products out-of-specifications test results in microbiology.
+To lay down a procedure for handling of In-Process Samples and Finished Products out-of-specifications test results [except Microbiological Analysis]

-This SOP is applicable to Quality control Department, Formulations Units
+This SOP is applicable to Quality Assurance Department.

 5.1 Any out-of-specification test result shall be investigated and documented.
 The investigation report shall include,